CrossR/rLog/README.md

 Where:

  - `outputPath` is the folder log files will be stored in.
- - `commandsToRun` is the additional logging commands to run.
+ - `logCommands` is the additional logging commands to run.
+ - `linkCommands` is the commands to run when calling `rLog link`.
  - `localLocalCommands` enables the ability to use a per project config file.
     This will cause `rLog` to load a local `config.json`, if there is one in the current directory.
 It will also attempt to get one from the `git` root, if one exists.
-Any values in the `commandsToRun` and `valuesToLog` will be combined, but the `outputPath` will be overridden.
+Any values in the `logCommands` and `valuesToLog` will be combined, but the `outputPath` will be overridden.
 The override order is Current directory > Project > Global, so the current folder config has the highest priority.